FERRIES

 Creux Harbour is the perfect location to relax on a sunny afternoon.
 Being encased by a pebbly beach on one side and a cobbled quay on the other, Sark’s harbour is perfectly picturesque.
 The harbour wall means that the sea swimming there is perfect for all ages with a safe depth and the ideal places for jumping in!
 Best of all, there is the Harbour Café right on its doorstep to treat yourself to an ice-cream or homemade cake!

 Sark is an ideal destination for yoga with its clean air and calm, relaxed ambience where you can’t help but slow down from the fast pace of everyday life.
-The island offers various yoga retreats throughout the year, but also for those willing just to dip their toe and have a taster, there are regular sessions in the town hall that you can book on to.
+The island offers various yoga retreats throughout the year, but also for those willing just to dip their toe and have a taster, there are regular sessions in the town hall that you can book.

 The Isle of Sark Brewing Co. is the first brewery established in Sark and is a local producer of read ale.
 The company is based inside an old stone barn in the grounds of La Seigneurie with its 2.5 barrel brewing system.
 The brewery can book in tours and tasting sessions for parties of 5 or more – a must for any ale lovers.